vqf/nVennR/cran-comments.md

 * Fixed a problem with the persistence of public variables.
 Repeated execution of toVenn led to slower convergence.
 Thanks to Frank Ruge for pointing this out.

+* I apologize about this untimely update.
+It covers a bug I thought I had fixed, but there was a case I had not foreseen.
+Hopefully, no more updates will be needed in the following months.